serverless/serverless/docs/deprecations.md

 Framework was upgraded with extensive CLI options validation and that required dropping support for _free form_ CLI options (keeping that in will make not possible to reliably detect accidental typos in option names).

-For _free form_ process configuration options it is adviced to rely on environment variables instead, as e.g.:
+For _free form_ process configuration options it is advised to rely on environment variables instead, as e.g.:

 ```yaml
 provider: